The Corporate Governance Review: Finland

 Corporate social reporting has developed mainly voluntarily.
 Although some general frames of reference have been developed for responsibility reporting, such as the Global Reporting Initiative, which is used by many Finnish companies, the quality of these reports has varied.
 Standards and instruments have also been developed to improve environmental management and social responsibility in companies, such as ISO 14000, ISO 26000 and the EU Eco-Management and Audit Scheme.
 However, some regulation relating to corporate social reporting exists.
 For example, according to the Accounting Act,10 listed companies shall describe the non-financial indicators regarding personnel and environmental impacts in a management report if it is necessary to understand the company's development of operations and profitability, financial position and most significant risks and uncertainties.

-The board of directors is responsible for the organisation and effective oversight of a company's risk management.
-Recommendations regarding internal control and risk management for the board of directors in listed companies are set forth in the Code.
-The board shall ensure that the company has defined the operating principles for internal control and that the company monitors its functioning.
-In addition, companies shall report in the corporate governance statement the operating principles for internal control, the risk management principles relating to financial reporting processes and the main principles applied in internal audit.
+The board is responsible for the organisation and effective oversight of a company's risk management.
+Recommendations regarding internal control and risk management for the board in listed companies are set forth in the Code.
+Pursuant to the Code, the board shall ensure that the company has defined the operating principles for internal control and that the company monitors its functioning.
+In addition, companies shall include the operating principles for internal control, the risk management principles relating to financial reporting processes and the main principles applied in internal audit in the corporate governance statement.

-Along with diversity in experience, education and nationality, one element of diverse composition of a board of directors is to have balanced gender representation.
-According to the Code, companies must report at least the objectives relating to both genders being represented on their board of directors, the means to achieve these objectives and an account of the progress in achieving them.
+Along with diversity in experience, education and nationality, one element of diverse composition of a board is to have balanced gender representation.
+Pursuant to the Code, both genders shall be represented in the board.
+Companies shall report the principles concerning the diversity of their board, including at least the objectives relating to both genders being represented on their board, the means to achieve these objectives and an account of the progress in achieving them.

-In 2020, women's share of board seats was 30 per cent (up from 18 per cent in 2011)12 in companies listed on the Helsinki Stock Exchange, and nearly every company had a female member on the board of directors.
-Further, 8 per cent of listed companies had a woman as a managing director.13 These numbers have been reached solely through self-regulation and increasing initiatives in commerce and industry.
+In 2021, women's share of board seats was 29 per cent (up from 18 per cent in 2011)12 in companies listed on the Helsinki Stock Exchange, and nearly every company had a female member on the board of directors.
+Further, 8 per cent of listed companies had a woman as CEO.13 These numbers have been reached solely through self-regulation and increasing initiatives in commerce and industry.

 i Shareholder rights and powers

 The main rules governing shareholders' rights are set out in the Companies Act.
 Shareholders exercise their decision-making power at the general meeting.
 The annual general meeting must be held once a year within six months of the end of the financial period.
-Extraordinary general meetings must be convened when requested by the board of directors, the auditor, the supervisory board or shareholders holding at least 10 per cent of the total number of shares.
+Extraordinary general meetings must be convened if stated in the articles of association or when requested by the board, the auditor, the supervisory board, or shareholders holding at least 10 per cent of the total number of shares.

 Each shareholder has the right to attend a general meeting.
 The same applies to the holders of non-voting shares unless otherwise provided in the articles of association.